15815162480/http/UpdateInfo.md

 ### 1.6.1

-* Move settings to a Setting>Tools>ApiTool, Now it's global configuration instead of single project configuration
+* improve: Move settings to a Setting>Tools>ApiTool, Now it's global configuration instead of single project configuration
+* improve: If there are @ RequestBody/@ RequestPart parameters in the method parameters, corresponding requests will be generated
+* improve: performance optimization

 ### 1.6.0

 * improve: Move settings to a new tab
 * feature: New setting-Can add a custom controller annotation(Set whether to move this annotation or not)